RTEMS/rtems-docs/c-user/config/classic-init-task.rst

 CONFIGURE_INIT_TASK_CONSTRUCT_STORAGE_SIZE
 ------------------------------------------

-CONSTANT:
+.. rubric:: CONSTANT:

 ``CONFIGURE_INIT_TASK_CONSTRUCT_STORAGE_SIZE``

-OPTION TYPE:
+.. rubric:: OPTION TYPE:

 This configuration option is an integer define.

-DEFAULT VALUE:
+.. rubric:: DEFAULT VALUE:

 This configuration option has no default value.
 If it is not specified, then the Classic API initialization task will be created with the stack size defined by the :ref:`CONFIGURE_INIT_TASK_STACK_SIZE` configuration option.

-VALUE CONSTRAINTS:
-    The value of this configuration option shall satisfy all of the following
-    constraints:

-    * It shall be greater than or equal to :ref:`CONFIGURE_MINIMUM_TASK_STACK_SIZE`.

-    * It shall be defined using :c:func:`RTEMS_TASK_STORAGE_SIZE`.

-DESCRIPTION:
+.. rubric:: DESCRIPTION:

 The value of this configuration option defines the task storage size of the Classic API initialization task.

-NOTES:
+.. rubric:: NOTES:

 If this configuration option is specified, then

 * a task storage area of the specified size is statically allocated by ``<rtems/confdefs.h>`` for the Classic API initialization task,

 * the Classic API initialization task is constructed by :c:func:`rtems_task_construct` instead of using :c:func:`rtems_task_create`,

 * the maximum thread-local storage size defined by :ref:`CONFIGURE_MAXIMUM_THREAD_LOCAL_STORAGE_SIZE` is used for the Classic API initialization task,

 * the Classic API initialization task should be accounted for in :ref:`CONFIGURE_MINIMUM_TASKS_WITH_USER_PROVIDED_STORAGE`, and

 * the task storage area used for the Classic API initialization task is not reclaimed by the system if the task is deleted.

 The

 * :ref:`CONFIGURE_INIT_TASK_STACK_SIZE` and

 * ``CONFIGURE_INIT_TASK_CONSTRUCT_STORAGE_SIZE``

 configuration options are mutually exclusive.

+.. rubric:: CONSTRAINTS:

+The following constraints apply to this configuration option:

+* The value of the configuration option shall be greater than or equal to :ref:`CONFIGURE_MINIMUM_TASK_STACK_SIZE`.

+* The value of the configuration option shall be defined using :c:func:`RTEMS_TASK_STORAGE_SIZE`.

 ..
 Generated from spec:/acfg/if/init-task-entrypoint

+.. raw:: latex

+    \clearpage

 .. index:: CONFIGURE_INIT_TASK_ENTRY_POINT